cbtham/nvidia-playground/README.md

-Creating an Agent with Function Calling
+1. Create an Agent with Function Calling
+2. Deploy NIM